jlw-m/course_ee693e_2021_fall/week_06/01_yue.md

 Data collected over 21 nights to measure the identity matching of DeepBreath has an average accuracy of 99.1% and all subjects had an accuracy of above 95%.
 The breathing separation of multiple people with minimum distance between them was measured using five people sitting on a couch shoulder-to-shoulder.
 There were 8 different people who participated in different combinations of five subjects.
 Each trial lasted five minutes and the correlation between DeepBreath’s signal and the ground truth had an average of 0.922.

-The evaluation results show that DeepBreath recover the breathing of each individual correctly when in close proximity/sharing the same bed.
+The evaluation results show that DeepBreath recovers the breathing of each individual correctly when in close proximity/sharing the same bed.
 The Evaluation of Identity Matching confirms the robustness of their identity matching algorithm  as the total averaged accuracy is 99.1% .
 The Evaluation of Motion Detection with a precision of 0.933 confirms that their motion detector can successfully detect motion.
 In case of Breathing Rate Separation, they achieved 0.922 correlation with 0.034 breathing rate error with respect to the ground truth breathing signals demonstrating that DeepBreath can reconstruct the breathing of at least 5 people even when there is no distance between them.

 ### Audience Questions

 1. Can multiple reflections be made to reach the person without too much noise?

-For wireless settings, the multiple reflections caused by different angles matters.
+For wireless settings, the multiple reflections caused by different angles matter.
 We believe that manipulating the environment can create artificial reflections.
 In previous presentation(s), there was a manipulation of moving metal plates to simulate chest displacement, so we assume that the multiple paths can be made.

 2. Are there any security risks in gathering data from this technology?